sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate2/16982156 - Naja Salaheem.md

   1: 0x0195 [0x6F] WAIT_FRAME_DELAY: Yield until WaitTime reaches zero
   2: 0x0196 [0x70] WAIT_ENTITY_RENDER_FLAG: Wait while EventEntity->Render.Flags3 bit 2 is set (cancel turn if not)
   3: 0x0197 [0x1D] PRINT_EVENT_MESSAGE(message_id=7925*)
-    → "And if ya come back with any more half-baked ghost stories, I'll take this morningstar and show you just how \u00072affectionate\u00073 I can be!\u007F1\u0000\u0007"
+    → "And if ya come back with any more half-baked ghost stories, I'll take this morningstar and show you just how "affectionate" I can be!"
   4: 0x019A [0x23] WAIT_FOR_DIALOG_INTERACTION
   5: 0x019B [0x1D] PRINT_EVENT_MESSAGE(message_id=7923*)
-    → "Why don't ya go check out Dvucca Isle yourself, and take that coin with you.\u007F1\u0000\u0007"
+    → "Why don't ya go check out Dvucca Isle yourself, and take that coin with you."
   6: 0x019E [0x23] WAIT_FOR_DIALOG_INTERACTION
   7: 0x019F [0x1D] PRINT_EVENT_MESSAGE(message_id=7926*)
-    → "He said somethin' about feelin' an \u00072ominous presence\u00073 to the west of Dvucca Isle...\u007F1\u0000\u0007"
+    → "He said somethin' about feelin' an "ominous presence" to the west of Dvucca Isle..."
   8: 0x01A2 [0x23] WAIT_FOR_DIALOG_INTERACTION
   9: 0x01A3 [0x21] END_EVENT
  10: 0x01A4 [0x00] END_REQSTACK()